 Submitting a Notice of Review Request

-The applicant (or their appointed agent) may request a review by submitting to the LRB a Notice of Review.
-This must be submitted on the LRB’s official form which can be obtained:-
+The applicant (or their appointed agent) may request a review by submitting to the LRB a Notice of Review (which must be submitted using the official form).

 All sections within the Notice of Review Form must be completed for the form to be validated.
 It should be noted that although the applicant is asked to indicate their preferred option for determining the review, the final decision as to how the review will be conducted is made by the LRB.